YutaItoh/3D-Eye-Tracker/README.md

 # 3D Eye Tracker

-This software aims to provide an easy-to-comiple C++ implementation of a 3D eye-tracking method.
+This software aims to provide an easy-to-compile C++ implementation of a 3D eye-tracking method.

-Our software is designed for a wearable eye-tracking scnenario where a user wears a headset with an eye camera(s) which is equipped with infrared (IR) illuminations.
+Our software is designed for a wearable eye-tracking scnenario where a user wears a headset with an eye camera(s) that is equipped with infrared (IR) illuminations.
 The camera can capture close-up shots of the user's eyes.

 ![headset_and_image](https://raw.githubusercontent.com/YutaItoh/3D-Eye-Tracker/master/docs/headset_and_image.png)

-With this software, you can obtain following information:
+With this software, you can obtain the following information:

 * 3D information:
   * Gaze (normal) vector